cjdrake/pyeda/doc/source/expr.rst

 .. function:: OneHot0(\*args, simplify=True, factor=False, conj=True)

-   Return an expression that evaluates to :math:`1` if and only if the number of inputs equal to :math:`1` is less than or equal to :math:`1`.
+   Return an expression that evaluates to :math:`1` if and only if the number of inputs equal to :math:`1` is at most :math:`1`.
-   That is, return true when either one or zero of its inputs are "hot".
+   That is, return true when at most one of its inputs are "hot".

 .. function:: OneHot(\*args, simplify=True, factor=False, conj=True)